 “Circumcision.
 I want to be circumcised."
 He repeated it more slowly.
 Did she have to choose now to be deaf?

 “Yes I know what it is!"
 His mum interrupted and sounded so aghast, that he cringed.
 "Luke, for heaven's sake, why on earth would you need to do that?”
 Pulling onto the drive of their home, she killed the engine.
 “And what do you know about circumcision anyway?”

 “Mum, I’m fifteen, not five!”
 For God's sake!

 Dismissive, she stalked to the front door.
 Even the way she jammed the key in the lock reeked of disapproval.
-“I don’t know where you’ve been getting this from, but the answer's NO – absolutely not!”
+“I don’t know where you’ve been getting this from,” she said.
+“But the answer's no – absolutely not!”
 Continuing to shake her head as though he’d lost his marbles, she went into the house.

 Not thought it through?
-That was like a red rag to a bull and he raised his voice.
-“Mum, that’s easy for you to say – but it’s not something you have to face!"
+That was like a red rag to a bull, and he raised his voice.
+“That’s easy for you to say – but it’s not something you have to face!"
 Why should he have to compromise on what he wanted?

 “Don’t be ridiculous!”